-If the safety belt is too short when fully extended, there is a 20 cm (8 inch) safety belt extension assembly that can be added (part number 611C22).
-This assembly can be obtained from your dealer at no cost.
+If the safety belt is too short when fully extended, there is a 8 inch (20 cm) safety belt extension assembly that can be added (part number 611C22).
+This assembly can be obtained from an authorized dealer at no cost.